 If your complaint is about physical access within your prison, keep in mind that the ADA implementing regulations do not allow the undue burden defense for facilities built or significantly altered after January 26, 1992.
-162 Such facilities are considered "new construction."
-For example, if you are housed in a cellblock built or significantly altered since 1992, and you cannot use your wheelchair to get into the bathroom because the doorway is too narrow, the prison cannot say, "It would cost too much to enlarge the doorway."
-If you are in, or need to access, a unit, cellblock, or compound created or significantly altered after 1992-even if the rest of the prison was built before 1992-and your complaint is about your ability to physically access those parts of the facility, your complaint should (1) cite to the regulations, and (2) state that significant changes have been made since 1992.
+160 For example, if you are housed in a cellblock built or significantly altered any time after 1992, and you cannot use your wheelchair to get into the bathroom because the doorway is too narrow, the prison cannot say, "It would cost too much to enlarge the doorway."
+If you are in (or need access to) a unit, cellblock, or compound significantly altered after 1992-even if the rest of the prison was built before 1992-and your complaint is about your ability to physically access those parts of the facility, your complaint should (1) cite to the regulations, and (2) state that significant changes have been made since 1992.

-If you have a disability that restricts your movement or requires that you use a cane, wheelchair, or other device, many courts have said prisons must make reasonable accommodations for your disability.
-Some courts have found that the ADA does not create any right for a prisoner to be housed at a specific prison.
-163 But at least one court has found that if there is a specific unit for treatment of prisoners with particular disabilities, it is a violation of the ADA and Section 504 to transfer eligible prisoners out of, or to refuse to transfer eligible prisoners into, that unit-even for disciplinary, safety, medical, or mental health reasons-unless the prison can provide the treatment at other facilities.
-164
+If your disability restricts your movement or requires that you use a cane, wheelchair, or other device, many courts have said prisons must make reasonable accommodations for your disability.
+Some courts have found that the ADA does not create any right for an incarcerated person to be housed at a specific prison.
+But at least one court has ruled that if there is a specific unit that treats incarcerated people with specific disabilities, it is a violation of the ADA and Section 504 to (1) transfer eligible incarcerated people out of, or (2) refuse to transfer eligible incarcerated people into that unit unless the prison can provide the treatment at other facilities.
+This applies even if the prison wants to do so for disciplinary, safety, medical, or mental health reasons.
+163

-Even if no special unit exists for prisoners with disabilities, prisons and jails must make reasonable accommodations for prisoners with mobility impairments.
-Courts have found that using bathroom facilities is a basic prison activity, and that prisons violate the ADA and Section 504 if they do not provide prisoners with disabilities such things as shower chairs, handrails, guard rails, and shower hoses.
-165 An architectural barrier
+Even if no special unit exists for incarcerated people with disabilities, prisons and jails must make reasonable accommodations for incarcerated people with mobility impairments.
+Courts have found that using bathroom facilities is a basic prison activity, and that prisons violate the ADA and Section 504 if they do not provide incarcerated people with disabilities such things as shower chairs, handrails, guard rails, and shower hoses.
+164 Any architectural barrier that restricts access or creates risks of